Special flights from Australia to the United Kingdom

 Before being accepted for travel, you’ll be required to:

-- complete the pre-travel health screen form online, and
+- complete the pre-travel health screen form online for each person travelling including children, and

 - have your temperature taken at the airport.